T of C

 Mudan Fu

-According to the introduction here, this rhapsody (fu) commemorates a visit Yang Biaozheng made with friends in spring 1575 to the grounds of the Chief Censorate in Nanjing to see peonies.
-Inspired by this visit, he created a melody with lyrics that either copied or were inspired by a poem he saw inscribed on a wall within the garden.
+According to the introduction below, this rhapsody (fu) commemorates a visit Yang Biaozheng made with friends in spring 1575 to the grounds of the Chief Censorate in Nanjing to see peonies.
+Inspired by this visit, he then created a qin melody and paired it with lyrics that were either copied from or inspired by a poem he saw inscribed on a wall within the garden.
+That melody is re-created here based on the original tablature describing in detail how to play the melody that was included in the 1585 collection of tablature for qin melodies as played by Yang Biaozheng.5 As usual, the melody and lyrics are paired according to the traditional pairing method used for virtually all qin songs right up until the modern era.

 Original preface

-Yang Biaojun's introduction explains the visit to the peony garden of the Chief Censorate in Nanjing as follows,
+Yang Biaozheng's introduction explains the visit to the peony garden of the Chief Censorate in Nanjing as follows,

 乙亥春三月,友挾同遊都察院觀牡丹花,見花幹蒼蒼,蓓蕊開放,百十餘朵, 真實可嘉可愛。仍登院亭,仰視壁懸是賦。御史白嶽何其賢題,云係: